runtimeverification/kontrol/src/kontrol/kdist/trace.md

 module EVM-TRACING
     imports EVM
 ```
-The configuration of the KEVMTracing is defined as follwing:
+The configuration of the KEVMTracing is defined as following:
 - `<activeTracing>` signals if the tracing feature is active or not.
 - `<traceStorage>` signals if the storage should be recorded in the `TraceItem`.
 - `<traceWordStack>` signals if the storage should be recorded in the `TraceItem`.